Does your baby hate sleep?

 NO baby hates sleep.
 Babies want sleep, they need sleep and it's actually our job as parents to help them sleep and to help them get the best sleep possible for their age.

-Our Little Ones App can help with this by providing age-appropriate nap and feeding schedules, several gentle settling methods to choose from, comprehensive troubleshooting notes for when things don’t go to plan and support from certified sleep consultants, day and night.
+Our Little Ones App can help with this by providing age-appropriate nap and feeding schedules, several gentle settling methods to choose from, comprehensive troubleshooting notes for when things don’t go to plan and support available from certified sleep consultants, day and night.

 "The progress my daughter has made so quickly is nothing short of magical.
 Luckily my little one has always been a great night sleeper but I dreaded daytime naps.
 They were a constant battle that left me drained from the relentless bouncing to sleep and catnaps.
 As many parents do, I diligently watched for tired signs then scooped her up at the first yawn and put her to bed to avoid the dreaded overtired baby.
 But I was consistently faced with screams and tears that took a good half hour of bouncing to lull into sleep, only to have her wake up 30-45 minutes later.
 The Little Ones programme has helped me to understand my daughters sleep needs and to put her to bed when she is really ready for sleep.
 Now she actually protests until I leave the room then happily turns over puts her thumb in her mouth and independently goes off to sleep - for every nap, every bed time and between sleep cycles.
 I know now that my baby wants to sleep, and wants to do so independently and Little Ones has helped her to learn this vital skill.
 Thank you for creating such a comprehensive, easy to follow, scientifically grounded programme.
 We will continue to follow the little ones programme into toddlerhood as I truly believe that this is the best framework for managing my daughters ever evolving sleep needs." - Larice